Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

 Focal Length Considerations

-Generally speaking, a wide focal length is probably going to be the optimum choice for shooting sunsets or sunrises.
-When that colorful display starts, you’re not going to want to miss any of it.
-There will certainly be exceptions, but we believe you’ll probably get the best results by going wide.
+Generally speaking, a wide focal length will probably be the optimum choice for shooting sunsets or sunrises.
+When that colorful display starts, you won't want to miss any of it.
+There will certainly be exceptions, but we believe you'll probably get the best results by going wide.

 With many wide and ultrawide lenses, barrel distortion can be a serious problem.
-Not so with our two rectilinear wide angle lenses!
-Both the Irix 15mm f/2.4 and 11mm f/4.0 lenses provide extremely wide fields of view with absolutely minimal distortion.
+Not so with our rectilinear wide-angle lenses!
+All our wide-angle lenses, including the Irix 15mm f/2.4 and Rectilinear 11mm f/4.0 lenses provide extremely wide fields of view with absolutely minimal distortion.
 Check out these profiles:

-Not only is the distortion in these two lenses minimal, Irix lenses are supported by Adobe, so the correction profiles for our lenses are resident in their software.
+Not only is the distortion in these lenses minimal but Irix lenses are also supported by Adobe, so the correction profiles for our lenses are resident in their software.
 That means correction is a matter of a couple of clicks.

 Exposure Settings for Shooting the Sunrise or Sunset